William0614/carla-scenario-analysis/FEATURE_EXTRACTION_METHODOLOGY.md

 ---

-**Note**: This feature extraction methodology represents a balance between computational efficiency, interpretability, and discriminative power.
-The 37-dimensional feature vector provides a comprehensive yet manageable representation of CARLA driving scenarios suitable for large-scale similarity analysis and scenario optimization applications.
+**Note**: This streamlined feature extraction methodology eliminates redundancy while maintaining comprehensive scenario representation.
+The 32-dimensional feature vector provides improved clarity and efficiency compared to the previous 37-dimensional version, with better conceptual organization and no overlapping features.